 Earwig Maternal Care

 or earthen cell into which they deposit approximately 20 to 60 eggs.
-Once this is complete, the female earwig gather
+Once this is complete, the earwig gathers the eggs

-the eggs and organize them into a pile.
-The female earwig tends to the eggs and guards the "nest" from all intruders,
+and organizes them into a pile.
+The female earwig tends to the eggs and guards the "nest" from all intruders, including

 Questions About Earwigs